Making sense of San Francisco’s MLS district map

 Regardless of disclosures, some buyers opt to roll the dice and waive all contingencies as a strategy to make their offer more attractive to the seller.
 Buyers should be aware that waiving contingencies is risky.
 As usual, it boils down to risk tolerance and of course every buyer (and every property) is unique.
 If you are considering buying or selling, let’s talk about how contingencies might impact you.

 Sellers have many things to consider when they prepare to sell their home or condo.
 One of the expenses that can surprise some sellers is the City & County of San Francisco Transfer Tax.
 This hefty tax is based on the sales price and is deducted from your proceeds by the escrow company.
 In transactions involving new construction properties, buyers are generally required to pay this tax.
-Here is how the tax is calculated.
+(Updated March 2022)

 There are lots of internet scams out there, especially when it comes to rental housing ads.
 I have some suggestions to help you to avoid falling victim.
 Here is how the fraud works… the scammer lures prospective tenants by posting very convincing ads on various legitimate rental websites using addresses and photos and descriptions of real San Francisco apartments and condos.
 They usually just copy the details and photos from properties that were recently advertised online for sale.